From Fragments to Facts: A Curriculum-Driven DPO Approach for Generating Hindi News Veracity Explanations: Appendix

 \subsection{Major Hyperparameters}

-This section outlines the resources and parameters used in our experiments.
-Dataset generation with Mistral was conducted on an NVIDIA RTX 3090 GPU (24 GB), while GPT and Gemini relied on smaller GPUs, as their API-based tasks required minimal computational resources.
-Fine-tuning of LLMs utilized an L40S GPU with 45 GB memory for efficient processing.
-The dataset was split into 75\% training, 5\% validation, and 20\% testing.
-For data generation, GPT and Mistral used a temperature of 0.7, top\_k of 50, and top\_p of 0.95, while Gemini ran with default parameters.
-The Direct Preference Optimization (DPO) alignment involved 10 epochs, a learning rate of 1e-4, a batch size of 2, and a beta value of 0.6.
-Alignment took 48 hours, with model fine-tuning conducted in parallel.
+This section details the resources and configurations used in our experiments.
+Dataset generation with \texttt{Mistral-7B-v0.1} was performed on an NVIDIA RTX 3090 GPU (24 GB), whereas \texttt{gpt-4o-mini} and \texttt{gemini-1.5-flash} relied on smaller GPUs, as their API-based tasks required minimal computational resources.
+Fine-tuning of the LLMs was carried out on an L40S GPU with 45 GB of memory to ensure efficient processing.
+The dataset was split into 75\% training, 5\% validation, and 20\% testing subsets.
+For data generation, \texttt{gpt-4o-mini} and \texttt{Mistral-7B-v0.1} employed a temperature of 0.7, top\_k of 50, and top\_p of 0.95, while \texttt{gemini-1.5-flash} used default parameters.
+Direct Preference Optimization (DPO) alignment was performed over 10 epochs with a learning rate of $1\times10^{-4}$, a batch size of 2, and a beta value of 0.6, taking approximately 48 hours, with fine-tuning conducted in parallel.